Planning Your Wedding

 It is possible to do them after the ceremony, but be for-warned that gathering everyone afterwards when it is time to be social is always difficult and often a very time consuming task, creating stress for those involved.

-With a handful of shots, I have broke down how much time I need for immediate family (parents, siblings, grandparents) and bridal party.
+With a handful of photos, I have broken down how much time I need for immediate family (parents, siblings, grandparents) and bridal party.
 If you plan to include more than your immediate family please set-up a time to talk with me as you will need more time to accommodate larger groups.

 If you have not yet received your portrait-list template, it will be sent to you in your questionnaire that is to be filled out before our pre-wedding phone conversation that will take place one month before the wedding.
 I recommend keeping this list short as smiling at the camera with several different groups and individuals’ can feel overwhelming and also results in people wandering off for drinks, etc., while they are waiting, resulting in it taking longer than planned.

-For outdoor ceremonies, spotty sunlight and harsh uneven light are not ideal.
-If you are having your ceremony close to midday, try to always back light yourselves (bride and groom).
-This means, try to set up the ceremony so that the sun is behind your officiant, so the two of you are back lit, evenly.
-If this sounds really confusing, check-in with me and I will explain the why and how!
+If you are having your ceremony close to midday, try to set up the ceremony so that the sun is behind your officiant, so the two of you are back lit, evenly.

-Setting the mood properly for your event is very important.
-That is why I try my best (pending on the lighting) to not use flash for anything other than the dance party.
-For a romantic mood; several strings of market lights and candles are great, I have seen chandeliers work too, as they provide great light for photos as long as you use enough!
+Lighting: For a romantic vibe; several strings of market lights and candles are great, I have seen chandeliers work too, as they provide great light for photos as long as you use enough!
 Just try to stay away from using only candles or really dim lighting!
 If you are unsure about your set-up, just ask and I will be glad to help!

-Feeding your photographer: Most photographers will go the entire day without eating, drinking, using the washroom or taking a break.
+Feeding Your Photographer(s): Most photographers will go the entire day without eating, drinking, using the washroom or taking a break.
 For the most part, I can do that.
 But when it comes to food… I need my three meals a day! 🙂

 The most important thing to ensure we get great photos is trust.
 If you trust me to create the photos you’ll love, I’ll be able to do my thing and guide and direct you well.
 It’s all about collaboration and trust!